symfony-si/symfony-docs-sl/cookbook/form/form_collections.rst

 Allowing the user to dynamically add new tags means that you'll need to use some JavaScript.
 Previously you added two tags to your form in the controller.
-Now let the user add as many tag forms as he needs directly in the browser.
+Now let the user add as many tag forms as they need directly in the browser.
 This will be done through a bit of JavaScript.

 The first thing you need to do is to let the form collection know that it will